neo4j-contrib/neo4j-meetups-reporting/docs/DOCS.md

 #### dashboard/dist/index.html

 The `dashboard/dist/index.html` is the index HTML file for the web dashboard.
-This file containts the HTML boostrap markup for charting components and reporting components that are driven by data bindings to the [REST API](#rest-api) endpoints.
+This file containts the HTML bootstrap markup for charting components and reporting components that are driven by data bindings to the [REST API](#rest-api) endpoints.
 The JavaScript that wires up and initializes the components of this page can be found in the [main.js](dashboard/dist/js/main.js) file.

 #### Charts